renovatebot/renovate/docs/usage/configuration-options.md

 ### matchPackagePatterns

 Use this field if you want to have one or more package names patterns in your package rule.
-See also `matchNotPackagePatterns`.
+See also `excludePackagePatterns`.

 ```json
 {